TheGamerASD/AWBW-Mapmaking-Guide/beginner/introduction_to_mapmaking.md

 ### Map Bases
 Most competitive maps have 2 or 3 bases per side.
 A map with 2 bases per side is considered base light.
 Having a single base per side causes there to be not enough infantry, while having too many bases causes infantry or mech spam.
 Some mixed base maps also have 4 bases per side.

-Additionaly, you should avoid having contested neutral bases.
+Additionally, you should avoid having contested neutral bases.
 Having contested neutral bases means that whoever wins the neutral bases gets a huge advantage over their opponent, so players will focus their entire army on the neutral bases.

 ### Map Terrain
 Under Construction...

 ___